Serving the Audio Prosumer

 Advanced Audio Will Revolutionize Digital Therapeutics

-We’re all aware of the healing power of music, which is not only a sentiment but a scientific fact.
+Ended soon We’re all aware of the healing power of music, which is not only a sentiment but a scientific fact.
 Recent advances in audio technology, particularly spatial audio, are showing great promise in treating a variety of physical, cognitive and emotional health challenges.
-For audio hardware and software companies, these nascent fields represent welcome opportunities to…
+For audio hardware and software companies, these nascent fields represent welcome…

 Read More